 See the full scoop on the P-cubed pants and order them direct at ClothingArts.com.
 They have some helpful videos there showing how all the features work.

 So far they’re a bit hard to find elsewhere online, but they are available at Travelsmith.
 You can get a more sedate “business traveler” version (minus the cargo pockets) at Magellan’s.
-Search “pick pocket pants” and take advantage of this deal: Free Shipping for orders over $50.
+Search “pick pocket pants” and take advantage of these Deals.